 - Add the ground beef, mix thoroughly and cook for 10 minutes (breaking up large chunks as it browns) then remove from heat.

 - Cook time from this point on is personal preference, based on how soft you prefer your stir fry.
 Once the vegetables are done to your liking, sprinkle in the cooked ground beef and stir thoroughly.
-Add salt to taste.
+Add salt and black pepper to taste, and top with sesame seeds and chili flakes.